 For open-source products, if you want to submit a bug please send us a merge request via Github.
 For commercial products you need to use our bugzilla system.
 Note thatin order to fill-in bug reports you must first create a new bugzilla account

 Submitting a Code Patch

-If you want to submit a patch please mail it (as attachment) to email@example.com.
+If you want to submit a patch please send us a merge request via Github.

 What To Do In Case Of Crash

 In the unlikely case of crash, we need to apply a code patch.
 In addition to reporting the problem verbally, it is helpful to also try to debug the application so that we can have an idea of where the problem could be.
 You do not have to be a programmer to do that, as with some simple steps you can help us making debugging easier.